 Also known as: Something stuck in the nose and Objects in the nose

-- Do not search the nose with cotton swabs or other tools.
-Doing so may push the object further into the nose.
+- DO NOT search the nose with cotton swabs or other tools.
+This may push the object further into the nose.

 - Have the person breathe through the mouth.
-He or she should avoid breathing in sharply, which may force the object in further.
+The person should not breathe in sharply.
+This may force the object in further.

 - If this method fails, get medical help.

-- Bleeding develops and continues beyond 2 or 3 minutes after removal of the foreign object, despite placing gentle pressure on the nose
+- Bleeding occurs and continues for more than 2 or 3 minutes after you remove the foreign object, despite placing gentle pressure on the nose

 - An object is stuck in both nostrils